Human Subjects Research (IRB)

 Tips for Submission Writing

-Faculty advisor involvement in students' IRB submissions is encouraged and reduces review times and back-and-forth with the IRB office.
-Human and Animal Protections (HAP) office staff are available for submission guidance and questions and can be reached at protocol@sfsu.edu, at 415-450-8039, or by booking a meeting through the Human and Animal Protections (HAP) Office Hours section at the bottom of this web page.
+Faculty advisor involvement in students’ IRB submissions is encouraged.
+It can reduce review times and back-and-forth with the IRB office.
+Human and Animal Protections (HAP) staff are available for submission guidance and questions.
+We encourage early questions.
+Email HAP at protocol@sfsu.edu, call (415) 338-1093, or book a meeting through the Human and Animal Protections section at the bottom of the page.

 Use of AI